-Zombie Walks and Haloween parades are held around the world, but one noteworthy one is held at Kawasaki, becoming Japan's largest parade.
-About 2,200 people gathered south of Tokyo this Sunday, having more than 120,000 people watching the parade, which contained dance, costumes and various performances.
+Zombie Walks and Halloween parades are held all over the world, but one that stands out is the one that took place in Kawasaki, making it the biggest parade in Japan.
+Around 2,200 people gathered south of Tokyo this Sunday, with more than 120,000 people attending the parade, which featured dancing, costumes and various performances.

 - Zombies and horror

 This year the Kawasaki parade turned 22, having started with just 150 people in 1997.